vifon/deer/README.md

 absolute path.
 It greatly simplifies the code and makes it easier to maintain (it's already quite messy in some places).

-**Functions cannot be bound to the arrow keys**

-Arrow keys are represented by the multi-character sequences.
-Currently the main loop reads only a single character.
-See the related entry in the **FAQ** section.

 **Buggy behavior in the root directory (/)**

 The root directory handling is quite tricky as it's the only directory